VirtCode/hypr-dynamic-cursors/README.md

 https://github.com/VirtCode/hypr-dynamic-cursor/assets/41426325/ccd6d742-8e2b-4073-a35e-318c7e19705c

 #### `tilt`
-In this mode, the cursor is tilted based on the X direction and speed it is moving at.
+In this mode, the cursor is tilted based on the `x` direction and speed it is moving at.
 It was intended to simulate how an object would be affected by air drag, but implemented is only a rough approximation.
 This mode can also be customized extensively with different activation functions, and is enabled by default.

 https://github.com/VirtCode/hypr-dynamic-cursors/assets/41426325/ae25415c-e77f-4c85-864c-2eedbfe432e3

 ### shake to find
 The plugin supports shake to find, akin to how KDE Plasma, MacOS, etc. do it.
-It is enabled by default.
+It can also be extensively configured and is enabled by default.
+If you only want shake to find, and no weird cursor behaviour, you can disable the above modes with the mode `none`.

 https://github.com/VirtCode/hypr-dynamic-cursors/assets/41426325/9ff64a9b-64e5-4595-b721-dcb4d62bee18